 The first record of yours I bought was "Dirty."
 I was in high school, and I definitely had never heard a woman singing about sexual harassment before.
 I feel like that subject has not only not gone away since then, but has obviously, with the Me Too movement, gotten much more intense.
 And having been there from the beginning, and having been writing songs about this before, how does that make you feel?

 It's just weird, because you expect humanity to evolve as technology evolves.
 Just because the technology has evolved doesn't mean we've evolved, and obviously we haven't, because what's going on with abortion issues now and still, white men in power trying to control women's bodies.
 So, it's just weird how things don't change like you think they are.

-Is there a way musicians can affect change?
+Is there a way musicians can effect change?

 I think music can affect at least awareness.
 You can't have any change unless you have awareness, so I think art, and music, is so relevant in that way, maybe more than ever.
 Sometimes, though, the more palatable it's made, the less it can affect things, I think.